Jumpstart Your Career With A Contest Win That Counts

 Some pundits call today’s entertainment situation “Peak TV.”
 Others pronounce this a “Golden Age.”
 We at TVWriter™ think of it as “The Era of the Unique Vision, a time when TV is more open to new writers than ever before.
 To help you sell yourself and your series ideas, we’ve updated our long-running (since the year 2000!)
 PEOPLE’S PILOT COMPETITION to give our entrants the best possible shot at success.

 We are all about giving agents, showrunners, and executives exactly what they now are looking for: Spec pilot teleplays that showcase you, the new writer operating at your very best.
 If the suits love the writing of a spec pilot, they have the best reason in the world to trust the writer to come through in the development process.
 A strongly-written spec pilot shows you’re ready for the gig.

 How the People’s Pilot Works

 The PEOPLE’S PILOT COMPETITION is held yearly, opening for entries June 1 and closing November 1.
-We do our best to announce the Winners, starting with Semi-Finalists, over a two week period in January and February of the following year.
+We do our best to announce the Winners, starting with Semi-Finalists, over a three or four week period in January and February of the following year.

 The contest is for scripted series intended for just about any media you can think of.
 Broadcast TV.
 Cable and satellite TV.
 Internet series on major sites from Netflix, Amazon, and Hulu through YouTube, Vimeo and other popular uploading channels and venues, to your own personal website.